MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

 # Remove duplicates before unifying data

-This step in customer or account unification sets up rules for handling duplicate records when matching entities. *Deduplication* identifies duplicate records and merges them into one record.
+This step in customer or account unification sets up rules for handling duplicate records within an entity. *Deduplication* identifies duplicate records and merges them into one record.
 Source records get linked to the merged record with alternate IDs.
 This step is optional.
 If rules are not configured, system-defined rules are applied.

 ## Include enriched entities (preview)